Spirit-to-Spirit/Symbol-Drift/index.md

 **Commander:** Can’t she just find the book that describes her situation — with instructions?

 **Science Officer:** No, Sir.
-Everywhere she looks she'll see gibberish.
+Everywhere she looks, she'll see gibberish.

 **Commander:** Really?
 What about HC?

 **Comms:** High Command has no instructions at this time, Sir.

-**Commander:** Was her nose buried in books for fifty years - or did she spend it expecting to see somebody *any day now*?
+**Commander:** Was her nose buried in books for fifty years, or did she spend it expecting to see somebody *any day now*?

 **Comms:** We’ll have to wait for a response, Sir.

-**Science Officer:** Sir.
-We assume the change is in *her* — but maybe it’s out *there*, and she only just noticed.
+**Science Officer:** Sir, we assume the change is in *her* — but maybe it’s out *there*, and she only just noticed.
 Or… maybe she is just *lonely*.

 **Commander:** Send a cognitive enrichment package.
 Maybe it’ll help with the pauses, too.